-Our boatman, Pasik Sulcon, met us at the beach and off we went headed towards Cresta de Gallo Island.
+Our boatman, Pasik Sulcon, met us at the beach, and off we went headed towards Cresta de Gallo Island.
 It took just under an hour to reach the island and when we did Pasik thought we should do a lap to take in the island.
-It was a good idea as it helped us understand the size and a great way to see lots of cool little spots.
+It was a good idea as it helped us understand the size and was a great way to see lots of cool little spots.

 When we got dropped off at 11 am there were a few other boats there but hardly anyone at all.
 We sat down and realized we had 7 hours until we were leaving.
 I think we came a little early!
 We chilled in the sun for a while and then when the clouds passed through and the skies cleared we sent up the drone to capture some photos of the epic, epic sandbar that connects the two sides of Cresta de Gallo Island together.

 This sandbar is the highlight of the island and really is a sight to see not only from the air but from the beach itself.
 I think there is something special about being on a small island in the middle of the ocean, far away from the mainland.
 It is that remoteness that makes the vibe quite unique to an ordinary beach.

 After hanging out at the sandbar area for ages, I decided to head down to the far end of the island on a solo walk as Nic did some more shooting for this video of the Romblon Region, which includes several scenes from Cresta de Gallo Island:

 The walk down was deceptive and took me at least half an hour to reach the tip of Cresta de Gallo Island from the sandbar.
 In the searing heat, this took its toll on me!
 I finally reached the end and had a swim before unleashing the drone to take a look from the air.